timothyshull/programming_notes/hardware/digital_design.md

         - OCM bits of the CON register should be set to 1102 to activate PWM mode, and the ON bit should be enabled
         - the output compare uses Timer2 in 16-bit mode, but the OCTSEL and OC32 bits can be used to select Timer3 and/or 32-bit mode
-        - in PWM mode, RS sets the duty cycle, the timer’s period register PR sets the period, and OCxR can be ignored
+        - in PWM mode, RS sets the duty cycle, the timer's period register PR sets the period, and OCxR can be ignored

 ### Other Microcontroller Peripherals
 - microcontrollers frequently interface with other external peripherals.